nikcbg/TF_Book_Ch_5/loops-and-if-statements/live/global/existing-iam-user/README.md

-# Existing IAM user example
+# Importing IAM user that already exists in AWS

 This is example Terraform code that is using the `terraform import` command to import IAM user that already exists in your AWS account.